sandhawke/talk-20170530-progress/PITCHME.md

 All important, but extra focus on #4

+Pre-Mastodon

 ---

-Trusty Media  (Flagship App)
+Trusty Media

+- Flagship App for "Trusty" Platform
-<i>Friends helping friends understand the news</i>
+- <i>Friends helping friends understand the news</i>

-Communicate via Agreement with Claims
+- Communicate via Agreement with Claims

-and meta claims
+- and meta claims

 ---